Monthly meeting

-In the Religious Society of Friends (Quakers), a monthly meeting or area meeting is the basic governing body, a congregation which holds regular meetings for business for Quakers in a given area.
-The monthly meeting is responsible for the administration of its congregants, including membership and marriages, and for the meeting's property.
-A monthly meeting can be a grouping of multiple smaller meetings, usually called preparative meetings, coming together for administrative purposes, while for others it is a single institution.
-In most countries, multiple monthly meetings form a quarterly meeting, which in turn form yearly meetings.
+In the Religious Society of Friends (Quakers), a monthly meeting, area meeting (UK), or regional meeting (AU) is the basic governing body, a congregation which holds regular meetings for business for Quakers in a given area.
+The meeting is responsible for the administration of its congregants, including membership and marriages, and for the meeting's property.
+A meeting can be a grouping of multiple smaller meetings, usually called preparative meetings, coming together for administrative purposes, while for others it is a single institution.
+In most countries, multiple monthly or area meetings form a quarterly or general meeting, which in turn form yearly meetings.
 Programmed Quakers may refer to their congregation as a church.

 Management

 Among Quakers, affairs are managed at a particular kind of meeting for worship, called a meeting for business, where all members are invited to attend.
 Decisions are made as a form of worship, where each individual sits in contemplative silence until moved to speak on a subject.
 At these meetings, Quakers attempt to reach unity on a subject, in a form of religious consensus decision-making, to find "the sense of the meeting".
 A monthly meeting is so called because it traditionally holds these meetings once a month, separate from the normal weekly meeting for worship.

 Each meeting usually nominates members to serve in certain volunteer positions to facilitate administration, including: